 With a fully managed cloud service, you’re reducing hardware resources, costs, and maintenance.
 You can then leverage those gains to invest in your core business, user experience, or other value-added services for your subscribers.

 Cloud Technology Is Giving the Video Streaming Industry Room to Grow

 We are seeing an unparalleled adoption of cloud-based infrastructure for video streaming.
 The cloud is empowering video service providers to stream personalized content and monetize their offerings via targeted advertising.

 Cloud infrastructure is a dependable architecture for video streaming that increases service providers' efficiencies and enables a simple source to screen delivery.
 As live video streaming grows, the cloud will scale in real-time to match the demand.

-Harmonic’s VOS360 platform, with support for dynamic ad insertion, personalized services such as multiview and watch together, multi-cloud capabilities, and real-time scaling, is enabling outstanding viewing experiences and more sustainable, revenue-driving video streaming offerings for service providers.
+Harmonic’s VOS360 media, with support for dynamic ad insertion, personalized services such as multiview and watch together, multi-cloud capabilities, and real-time scaling, is enabling outstanding viewing experiences and more sustainable, revenue-driving video streaming offerings for service providers.